Why Dubai plans to build infrastructure in Kashmir | DW | 25.10.2021

 The trigger for the latest wave of attacks remains unclear, even though Kashmir has witnessed armed insurgency against New Delhi for decades.

-Analysts say that the investment agreement is a clear message that economic development and building peace go hand in hand even in the middle of heightened security concerns.
+Analysts say the investment agreement is a clear message that economic development and building peace go hand in hand, even in the middle of heightened security concerns.

-"At this point, Kashmir society is undergoing such churning, especially given the targeted killings of migrant workers.
-I really do wonder which outside investors will ultimately see their investments through in the region," political scientist, Navnita Behera told DW.
+"At this point, Kashmiri society is undergoing such upheaval — especially given the targeted killings of migrant workers — that I really do wonder which outside investors will ultimately see their investments through in the region," political scientist, Navnita Behera told DW.

 Some believe the new pact with Dubai is an attempt by New Delhi to gain international legitimacy for its actions in Kashmir over the past two years.